0x4b61726361/terraform-burp-collaborator/README.md

 Feel free to use a different comment or algorithm and it's best to set a passphrase on the key (obvs).

-`ssh-keygen -b 2048 -t rsa -C private_burp@aws -f mykeypair`
+`ssh-keygen -b 2048 -t rsa -C private_burp@aws -f burp-collab-kp`

 Which will produce output like:
 ```
 Generating public/private rsa key pair.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in mykeypair.
+Your identification has been saved in burp-collab-kp.
-Your public key has been saved in mykeypair.pub.
+Your public key has been saved in burp-collab-kp.pub.
 ```

 Make sure your keypair file has the same name as your _key_pair_name_ variable as we will look there to upload it to AWS.